Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Discussion

-Note that the model adopted here is a generalization of the HSR model, which assumes a classical stochastic noise, to a multimode cavity system \cite{Chuang2016, Cao2009}.
+Finally, we assess the role of the initial excitation and find a clear separation between transient and long-time behavior.
+While short-time dynamics, such as Rabi oscillations and center-of-mass motion, depend on the initial state (exciton, LP, or UP), the long-time population dynamics and diffusivity become largely independent of the initial state due to dephasing.
+The only persistent distinction is in the center-of-mass motion, which reflects the branch-dependent group velocities.
+These results highlight that, although ballistic features are sensitive to the initial state, the long-time diffusive dynamics are universal.
+Note that the model adopted here is a generalization of the HSR model (see Supplementary Note 7), which assumes a classical stochastic noise, to a multimode cavity system \cite{Chuang2016, Cao2009}.
 In other models, emitters' vibrational degrees of freedom are often treated classically or semi-classically~\cite{Sokolovskii2023, Luk2017}.
 Such approaches may not fully capture the system coherences and become less reliable at low temperatures or under strong vibronic coupling \cite{CrespoOtero2018}.
 Coherences may also affect the thermalization process~\cite{svensden2024, schafer2019, xu2016}.
-Thus, our model is more reliable during the ballistic expansion stage before thermalization and qualitatively captures the diffusive transport after thermalization.
-These reservations also apply to other semi-classical simulations attempting to describe post-thermalization diffusion.\\

-\textit{\textbf{Experimental realization.}}-- Polariton dispersion curves and the corresponding group velocities are often used for interpreting experimental results focusing on the first two moments of the population distribution in the matter subsystem \cite{Xu2023, Jin2023, Pandya2022, Balasubrahmaniyam2023}.
+Thus, our model provides an exact quantum description of coherent exciton--photon dynamics in the presence of Markovian dephasing noise; it is not intended to capture low-temperature vibronic physics or finite-temperature energy relaxation, but it does capture the early-time ballistic expansion and the dephasing-induced crossover to diffusive-like spreading within this model.
+These reservations also apply to other semi-classical simulations attempting to describe post-thermalization diffusion.
+Polariton dispersion curves and the corresponding group velocities are often used for interpreting experimental results focusing on the first two moments of the population distribution in the matter subsystem \cite{Xu2023, Jin2023, Pandya2022, Balasubrahmaniyam2023}.
 However, microscopy measurements tracking the spatiotemporal profile of the wave packet provide information beyond the first two moments.
 In line with our analysis, recent experiments have shown evidence of distribution splitting \cite{Balasubrahmaniyam2023}.
-Moreover, on sufficiently short timescales, before the effects of disorder or dephasing manifest, the predictions in noise-free case (Sec.\;\ref{sec:Dynamics-Isolated}), such as the dependence on initial momentum, can, in principle, be tested experimentally.
+The corresponding noise-free predictions include momentum-dependent ballistic propagation and wave-packet splitting within the same multimode cavity setting considered here.